How to Grow Natural Hair Fast, Healthy & Long In 3 Months | 4B & 4C Hair / Black Hair / African Hair / Afro Hair / Curly Hair

 I currently use my Jostylin range of Afro hair care products which is perfect for the management and upkeep of 4C natural hair.
 They contain essential oils and herbs such as Castor oil, Moringa oil & Rosemary oil.
 To find out if the Jostylin products will work best for your hair type, you can check out my article on the best natural hair products for black hair growth.

-5. Take Vitamins to Grow Natural Hair Fast, Healthy & Long in 3 Months – African/ Afro & Black Hair Types
+How To Grow Natural African Hair Tip 6: Take Vitamins to Grow Natural Hair Fast, Healthy & Long in 3 Months

 Many consider Biotin as the best vitamin to grow natural hair fast.
 Biotin aids renewal of cells in hair, allowing hair to grow faster and longer.

 Even though I do agree that Biotin helps with hair growth, my advice is to first concentrate on eating a healthy and balanced diet.
 If you must take vitamins, opt for a multi vitamin that contains Biotin.
 The reason I am saying this is because taking too much of one kind of vitamin can deplete other important vitamins or minerals in your body.
 Your body must always remain in balance.

 I personally take Pharmaton vitamins which is the best I have ever taken.
 Note that: I am in NO way affiliated with the brand.
 The reason I am recommending this brand is because it is a liquid vitamin supplement that works instantly.
 You will feel it within two days of consistent use.
 And liquid vitamins tend to be less heavy on the kidneys.

 For more information on using vitamins for natural hair growth, click here to read my opinion on the best vitamins for natural hair growth.